stormpath/stormpath-console-guide/source/home.rst

 - You open a new tab and visit http://api.stormpath.com from there
 - After 30 minutes of inactivity

-Before you are logged out due to inactivity you will receive a warning.
+Before you are logged out due to inactivity you will receive a warning and be given the option to extend the session.

 .. _home-log-out: